 d) Air pollution

-25. Which of the following reactor types has the highest fuel utilization efficiency?
+25. Which of the following reactor types has the highest fuel utilisation efficiency?

 b) Boiling Water Reactor